The localtime

 Default day of the week

-Using the above example, since it was Friday, the day of the week = 5.
+Using the above example, the day of the week = 5.

 7. Day of the week type: text invisible: y onload: y cvalue: ((localtime)[6])